-Glanzner Dynamics Is Improving HVAC Duct Design Through Cloud-Based Simulation from SimScale
+Glanzner Dynamics Improved an HVAC Duct Design through Cloud-Based Simulation from SimScale

 Reduction of physical prototypes needed